fogg-lab/transcriptomic-data-integrator/README.md

 ## Setup

-Run the below commands in a terminal.
-Replace dummy email with your email which will be submitted to the NCBI API in your GEO queries.
+Run the below commands at the command line.
+Replace dummy email with your email which will be submitted in your GEO queries to the NCBI API.
 ```zsh
 git clone https://github.com/fogg-lab/transcriptomics-data-query-and-retrieval.git
 cd transcriptomics-data-query-and-retrieval